Oyster Bay History Walk: 21. Earle-Wightman House

 This house, named for two 19th-century Baptist ministers who resided in it, was originally built around 1720 as a small one-room dwelling.
 By 1897 it had been moved round the corner to its current site and extended.

 In 1966 the house was donated to the Town of Oyster Bay, for the use of the Oyster Bay Historical Society.
 The society is headquartered at the house and operates it as a museum, with two rooms interpreted to the period 1740 and 1830.

-The 1740 room is set up to illustrate how an 18th-century tradesman might have lived.
-The 1830 room demonstrates how Rev. Earle would have entertained his guests in the parlor.
-The garden behind the house has been restored to the 18th century by the North Country Garden Club.
-It features ornamental plantings along with herbs used for medicinal purposes as well as cooking and fragrance.

-The Historical Society also maintains a research Library of books, manuscripts, photographs, maps and documents.
-The subjects covered by the library include the military, maritime and religious history of Oyster Bay along with a genealogical collection.

 22. St. Paul's Methodist Church

 The first group of Methodists in Oyster Bay formed in 1812 and used space at the Oyster Bay Academy for services when traveling ministers visited.
 Then in 1858 the congregation built a small church.
 In 1895 Joseph B. Wright, the blacksmith, bought the building from them and continued his business there for many years.
 The congregation then moved to St. Paul's, which they had been working on since 1891.

 In 1904 a new pipe organ was installed; half of which was paid for by the wealthy philanthropist Andrew Carnegie.
 By 1913 the congregation had grown substantially, and to create more room the entire building was raised using a series of jacks.
 A basement was excavated and several rooms including a kitchen were built.

 In the 1920s a forty-foot spire which used to extend above the bell tower was struck by lightning in the 1920s and had to be removed.
 The “Carnegie” organ no longer exists, and the interior has been given a more modern appearance.

 In 1988 St. Paul’s Methodist Church merged with another congregation in East Norwich and the Bethel Pentecostal Church moved into this building.
 Bethel outgrew the building and moved to Westbury, and in 1999 the North Shore Community Church, part of the Presbyterian Church of America, made it their new home, along with the large parsonage next door.

 The El Shaddai Pentecostal Church, another local congregation, holds their service in North Shore’s chapel.

 The building is listed on the National Register of Historic Places.